 Maybe even perfect enough to help me let go and get the book out that I’ve been working on for awhile now!

-In the spirit of breaking free from perfectionism, I have whipped this blog post off–including the making of the pinterest pin–in less than 45 minutes, and I’m going to post it now even though I just read it and thought that introduction wasn’t all that great!
+In the spirit of breaking free from perfectionism, I have whipped this blog post off in less than 45 minutes!
+I’m going to post it now even though I just read it and thought that introduction wasn’t all that great!

 If you’re struggling with trying to make a project perfect, have a conversation with God using these questions and Bible verses.
 They’ll help!